 For the average traveler, this is huge!
 In fact, it’s one of the reasons we called the Chase Sapphire Reserve the best card for fare deal fanatics.
 Rather than finding award space, you can just cash in your Ultimate Rewards points for a cash ticket via the Chase travel portal.

 Even better, each Ultimate Rewards point is worth 1.5 cents when you have the Sapphire Reserve.
 Even if you could find economy award space, you’ll often use fewer points in the portal than if you transferred them to an airline partner.

 This is mostly the case for good economy fares, but you’ll even find times when it’s better to use the travel portal for premium cabin fares.
-In fact, I did just this on New Year’s Eve when I booked a round-trip first class Cathay Pacific ticket for 58,000 Ultimate Rewards points.

 You can also use American Express Membership Rewards points to book cash tickets via Amex Travel.
 Just make sure you keep a couple things to keep in mind.